microsoft/OMS-Agent-for-Linux/tools/LogCollector/OMS_Linux_Agent_Log_Collector.md

 - `omslinux_agentlog.py`: A python script to collect logs and command line output for further troubleshooting

 ## Log Collector Output Files and Directories:
-- All logs are saved under the path provided via the `-o` or `--outdir` flag.
+- All logs are saved under the path provided via the `-o` flag.
 If the path does not exist, the script will fail.
 - The output is archived with the following file format: omslinuxagentlog-\<SR Number\>-\<UTCDateTime\>.tgz
     Example: `omslinuxagentlog-SR1234567890-2017-06-14T11:57:01.599947.tgz`